Knapp Center – Drake Bulldogs

 The Knapp Center sits on the grounds of Drake University in Des Moines, Iowa.
 The arena opened on December 1, 1992 at a cost of $12.5 million and was named after William Knapp, a member of the Drake Board of Trustees, who played an integral part in getting financing for the arena.

 The Knapp Center plays host to Drake Bulldogs men’s and women’s basketball and volleyball.
-The men play in the Missouri Valley Conference, making a natural rivalry with fellow MVC and in-state school Northern Iowa.
+The men play in the Missouri Valley Conference, making a natural rivalry with fellow MVC and in-state school, Northern Iowa.
 For a small school (about 5,000 students), Drake has had some basketball success, boasting a trip to the Final Four in 1969, followed by trips to the Elite Eight in 1970 and 1971.
 Drake last appeared in the NCAA tournament in 2008.

 The arena has undergone upgrades in the last few years.
 A new LED scorer’s table and video board was installed along with better lighting, new graphics on the walls, and a new replay system.

-The Knapp center is located just south of downtown Des Moines which is a fabulous place.
-Just down the street from the arena is Jethro’s BBQ.
-Jethro’s offers up some great BBQ and has a monster sandwich, named after former Bulldog Adam Emmenecker, that has been featured on the Travel Channel’s "Man vs. Food."
+The Knapp center is located just south of downtown Des Moines, which is a fabulous place.
+Within walking distance of the arena is Jethro’s BBQ.
+Jethro’s offers up some excellent BBQ and has a monster sandwich, named after former Bulldog Adam Emmenecker, that has been featured on the Travel Channel’s Man vs. Food.

 For a unique experience, Fong’s Pizza is worth a visit.
 Fong’s is a Chinese and pizza fusion restaurant.
 You can go the traditional pizza route or go for something as unique as crab Rangoon pizza.
-Be sure and order the egg rolls.
+Be sure to order the egg rolls.
 They are the best in town.